Homeschool Planning: Sorting the Classes K-6

 My suggestions in the following article are rather general, but based on my experience.
 The answer of how many times per week per subject or how far you should plan a subject depends on the goals that you have for your children, what sort of books you are using, and how often you believe will be best for the work at hand.

 As far as planning ahead goes, if you want to plan an entire subject in advance, please do so, but write the lesson plans on a subject form, not a weekly form.
 If you want to use weekly forms, transfer the lesson plans from the subject form to the weekly form, one or two weeks at a time or as the week passes.
-(See image on the left, click on it to see it full-sized on a web page.)
+(See image, click on it to see it full-sized on a web page.)

 Why?
 Because eventually a class or two will be missed and that will throw off the orderliness of the weekly planner.
 The cons of the weekly planner are discussed at: How to Make a Homeschool Weekly Planner